tanishisherewithhh/ImperialsBot/README.md

 # ImperialBot

+> [!IMPORTANT]
+> **New to ImperialBot?** Check out our [User Guide](GUIDE.md) for setup instructions and troubleshooting tips.

+---

-ImperialBot is a multi-bot manager for Minecraft with a web dashboard.
-It uses [Mineflayer](https://github.com/PrismarineJS/mineflayer) to handle bot logic and allows you to control several bots at once through a browser.
+ImperialBot is a tool for managing multiple Minecraft bots from a single web dashboard.
+It uses the [Mineflayer](https://github.com/PrismarineJS/mineflayer) engine to handle bot logic and allows you to control several accounts at once through your browser.

+---

+### Getting Started

+1. Make sure you have [Node.js](https://nodejs.org/) installed.
+2. Run `start.bat` (Windows) or `start.sh` (Linux) to install dependencies and start the server.
+3. Go to `http://localhost:3000` in your browser.

+For more information on bot capabilities, see the [Mineflayer Documentation](https://github.com/PrismarineJS/mineflayer/blob/master/docs/api.md).

 ---